This page is in progress -

 Large buttons (44 px) are accessible for people with physical disabilities who have dexterity needs.

-Large buttons are both easier to see and manipulate.
-When people interact with small buttons, it's very likely they might accidentally miss the button or click on the wrong button, especially if they have a motor/dexterity-related disability, such as paralysis or cerebral palsy.
+Large buttons are both easier to see and interact with.
+When people interact with small buttons, it's very likely they might accidentally miss the button or click on the wrong button, especially if they have a motor disability that affects their movement, such as paralysis or cerebral palsy.

 This references WCAG criterion 2.5.5 Target Size (Level AAA).